Bloatware apps on MacBook: How to uninstall them all

 What is bloatware?

-Long story short, bloatware is any piece of software that weights a lot and eats up too much RAM.
-Certainly, there is software like video editors or stuff for 3D-modelling that is supposed to weight a ton and hog all the RAM you've got, but bloatware is different.
-The main difference is that it's usually made for simple tasks, often pre-installed, and in most cases — you don't need it.
+Long story short, bloatware is any piece of software that weighs a lot and eats up too much RAM.
+Certainly, there is software like video editors or stuff for 3D modeling that is supposed to weigh a ton and hog all the RAM you've got, but bloatware is different.
+The main difference is that it's usually made for simple tasks, often preinstalled, and in most cases, you don't need it.

 While none sounds too appealing, there are some peculiarities.
-Crapware is mostly synonymous to bloatware and means useless pre-installed software.
+Crapware is mostly synonymous with bloatware and means useless preinstalled software.
 But it can also refer to poorly made software that doesn't perform as expected or even harms your Mac.

 Adware is the worst of the trio.
-It means software that shows you ads, redirects you to certain advertising websites, and collects your personal data.
-And, in some cases you didn't even install it on your own, it could have been tied up to another app by an unashamed distributor.
+It means software that shows ads, redirects you to certain advertising websites, and collects your personal data.
+And, in some cases, you didn't even install it on your own — it could have been tied up to another app by an unashamed distributor.

 Types of bloatware on your Mac and how to remove it